ZachYarbrough/portfolio/posts/portfolio-file-structure.md

    - Is this necessary for the search functionality?

 ### Where is my data being stored?

 - getPostMetadata() can be used to get all the posts
 - gtProjectMetadata() will be created to get all the projects
+- When searching can I use both functions?
+Should I add an optional filter to each function or perform it after fetching the data?

+## Test 2

+### How Should the data be structured?
+2

+- Get All posts and Project .md files at start?
+   - Is this necessary for the search functionality?

+### Where is my data being stored?
+2

+- getPostMetadata() can be used to get all the posts
+- gtProjectMetadata() will be created to get all the projects